jlmurdoch/otelcol-openwrt/README.md

 This is an OpenWRT package definition that allows the OpenTelemetry Collector to be cross-compiled on a suitable host for a target OpenWRT base system.
 The binary is small and statically-linked, with startup scripts and a basic configuration file.

 ### Default Build Detail
-It is very minimal build.
+It is minimal build.
 The `builder.yaml` can be modified to add more components.
 It has been tested on both ARM64 and Intel x86 32-bit hosts to compile for an ARM64 target.
 The build uses musl libc, which is in line with current OpenWRT build processes and keeps static binaries very small in size.
-The typical binary size is 25MB.
+The typical binary size is approx 65MB.

 Note: this package performs a two-pass compilation, by compiling:
 1) OpenTelemetry Collector Builder (`builder`) for the ***host***